 I often get asked, “What were your reasons for wanting to become a veterinarian?”
-Though a simple and direct question, my answer to this now addresses more the question of, “Why do I actually love being a veterinarian?”
+Though a simple and direct question, my answer to this now addresses more the question of, “Why do I love being a veterinarian?”

 I still remember to this day when I called my mother and said, “Mom, I finally figured it out, I know what I want to do for the rest of my life.”
 At the time, I was working in Boston with my uncle at a university for summer break.
 Everything at that moment came together and it was loud and clear, like a highway billboard.
 It was the INNOCENCE and PURITY in those animals’ eyes that drew me in like a magnet.
-It really was the same thing that I always saw in children.
-Animals and children embody the purest essence of what life really is all about.
+It was the same thing that I always saw in children.
+Animals and children embody the purest essence of what life is all about.

 When they love, it is in the purest form.

 When they show excitement, it is in the purest form.